 His sensational technique, deep musicality, wide range of interest have made Dénes Várjon one of the most exciting and highly regarded participants of international musical life.
 He is a universal musician: excellent soloist, first-class chamber musician, artistic leader of festivals, highly sought–after piano pedagogue.

 He also performs frequently with his wife Izabella Simon playing four hands and two pianos recitals together.
 In the past decade they organized and led several chamber music festivals, the most recent one being „kamara.hu” at the Franz Liszt Music Academy in Budapest.
-For some years he has been closely cooperating with Alfred Brendel: their Liszt project has been presented in many countries.
+In recent years Mr. Várjon has built a close cooperation with Alfred Brendel: their joint Liszt project was presented, among others, in the UK and Italy.

 Dénes Várjon graduated from the Franz Liszt Music Academy in 1991, where his professors included Sándor Falvai, György Kurtág and Ferenc Rados.
 Parallel to his studies he was regular participant at international master classes with András Schiff.
 Dénes Várjon won first prize at the Piano Competition of Hungarian Radio, at the Leó Weiner Chamber Music Competition in Budapest and at the Géza Anda Competition in Zurich.
-He is professor at the Franz Liszt Music Academy in Budapest and was awarded with the Liszt, Sándor Veress and Bartók-Pásztory Prize.
-He also works for Henle’s Urtext Editions.
+He was awarded with the Liszt, the Sándor Veress and the Bartók-Pásztory Prize.
+In 2020 he received Hungary’s supreme award in culture, the Kossuth Prize.
+Mr. Várjon works also for Henle’s Urtext Editions.